 We are proud to have successfully treated the first SLE patient in Australia with YTB323 (Novartis), a cutting-edge CAR-T cell therapy.
 Although this study is now closed to recruitment, it represents a major advancement in the treatment of autoimmune conditions.

-We are also recruiting for a Phase III clinical trial investigating the efficacy and safety of Efgartigimod, a therapy designed to reduce disease-causing IgG antibodies.
+Very exciting!
+We are now recruiting for a Phase III clinical trial investigating the efficacy and safety of Efgartigimod, a therapy designed to reduce disease-causing IgG antibodies.

 Patients diagnosed with Sjögren’s Disease who meet eligibility criteria are encouraged to participate.